F/Sgt. Fletcher Green

 Sgt.
 Arthur Jones

-Unfortunately, not much is known of Sergeant Arthur Sidney Jones (RAF 1388330), not even a photo.
-As an Englishman, although he served as a volunteer in the Royal Air Force, he was assigned to Australia’s 466 Squadron.
-His position as a member of ‘Crew 49’ was bomb aimer (‘bomb aimer’) and gunner in the beam position.
+An Englishman, although he served as a volunteer in the Royal Air Force (RAF1388330), he was assigned to Australian 466 Squadron.
+T His position as a member of ‘Crew 49’ was bomb aimer (‘bomb aimer’) and gunner in the beam position.